benholmgren/personal-site/_posts/2022-10-22-discrete-morse-theory.md

 Discrete Morse theory is the extension of classical Morse theory on smooth manifolds to the discrete setting.
 It can be deeply promising, though it is not a silver bullet, in broad applications throughout topological data analysis.

+> ### Linear Time Methods to Compute Discrete Morse Functions

+I am currently leading a paper establishing the first improvements since 2004 on the computation of discrete Morse functions for two-manifolds, which we accomplish in linear time.
+We also provide a very slick gradient descent heuristic for realistic data in higher dimensions.
+Joint with my outstanding mentors in Montana: Brittany Fasy, Brad McCoy, David Millman, and Binhai Zhu

+[]

 > ### CCCG 2020: If You Must Choose Among Your Children, Pick the Right One

 Brittany Fasy, Brad McCoy, David Millman, and I published a paper in CCCG 2020, titled